This page contains information about our Environmental Engineering Standards which are designed to help those who apply for resource consent.

-- the 1998 document applies to all consents which were applied for between

-    1998 and 31 May 2007 and no further amendments will be made to it.
+- the 1998 document applies to all consents which were applied for between 1998 and 31 May 2007 and no further amendments will be made to it.

-    This manual is intended to act as a 'how-to' guide for the EES and provide

-    examples of various activities.
+This manual is intended to act as a 'how-to' guide for the Environmental Engineering Standards and provide examples of various activities.

-    In conjunction with this manual, we have adopted a policy on the use of

-    subsoil drainage for land development.
+In conjunction with this manual, we have adopted a policy on the use of subsoil drainage for land development.

 A Quality Assurance/Quality Control Manual for Vested Assets is available and should be used by relevant professionals where infrastructure intended to be vested to Council is being constructed.

 Road Assessment and Maintenance (RAMM) data forms are to be completed by professionals where new roads are intended to vest to the Council indicating what roading assets have been constructed.

 To download the documents, select from the links below.

 Subsoil Drain Policy [80kb]